redis/docs/content/develop/connect/clients/client-side-caching.md

     maximum desired size of the
     cache in memory by the average size of the items you want to store (use the [`MEMORY USAGE`]({{< relref "/commands/memory-usage" >}}) command to get the memory footprint of a key).
-So, if you had 10MB (or 10485760 bytes) available for the cache, and the average size of an item was 80 bytes, you could fit approximately 10485760 / 80 = 131072 items in the cache.
+For example, if you had 10MB (or 10485760 bytes) available for the cache, and the average size of an item was 80 bytes, you could fit approximately 10485760 / 80 = 131072 items in the cache.
 Monitor memory usage